Two Days in Rome

 What to see and do if you have only two days to spend in Rome, Italy

 Note: This is the itinerary to follow if you actually have two full days in Rome.
-I say that because many of you will be arriving in Rome from North America to start your Italian vacation, in which case—sad to say—you don't actually have two full days to spend here, since much of the first morning will be spent arriving, clearing customs, and getting into town.
+I say that because many of you will be arriving in Rome from somewhere esle to start your Italian vacation, in which case—sad to say—you don't actually have three full days to spend here, since much of that first morning will be spent arriving (at the airport or train station), perhaps clearing customs, getting into town, and settling into your hotel.

 Below is the itinerary if Rome is just another stop on your itinerary and you genuinely have two full days to spend.
-(This separate page has a two-day itinerary for those arriving in Italy by plane on "Day 1.")
+(This separate page has a two-day itinerary for those arriving in Rome on "Day 1.")

 Day 1 in Rome